MicrosoftDocs/dataexplorer-docs/data-explorer/k2bridge.md

 * An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).
 * An [Azure Data Explorer cluster and database](create-cluster-database-portal.md).
 You will need the cluster's URL and the database name.
 * [Helm v3](https://github.com/helm/helm#install), the Kubernetes package manager.
 * Azure Kubernetes Service (AKS) cluster or any other Kubernetes cluster.
-Versions 1.14 to 1.16 have been tested and verified.
+Use version 1.21.2 or newer, with a minimum of 3 node count.
+Version 1.21.2 has been tested and verified.
 If you need an AKS cluster, see how to deploy an AKS cluster [using the Azure CLI](/azure/aks/kubernetes-walkthrough) or [using the Azure portal](/azure/aks/kubernetes-walkthrough-portal).
 * An Azure Active Directory (Azure AD) service principal authorized to view data in Azure Data Explorer, including the client ID and client secret.

     We recommend a service principal with viewer permission and discourage you from using higher-level permissions.
 [Set the cluster's view permissions for the Azure AD service principal](manage-database-permissions.md#manage-permissions-in-the-azure-portal).